gordonb3/oikomaticz/src/hardware/eHouse/README.txt

 - Password - password wchich will be used for dynamic code authorization to controllers 6 ascii chars.
 Default: "abBrac"
 - AutoDiscovery - This mode automatically discover all eHouse Devices in the installation.
 - EnablePRO - Enable eHouse PRO direclty connected I/O buffers and BMS hardware (thermostats, temp sensors, RFID, etc)
 - Enable Alam Inputs - future use.
 Add Alarm signals for each inputs (Early Warning, Monitoring, Silent Alarm, Horn, Warning Light).
-Increase Domoticz Input objects (~5..6 times)
+Increase Oikomaticz Input objects (~5..6 times)
 - Option A - additional options (bitwise).
 Administrative purposes keep it to 0 - don't modify it unless you know exaclty what You are doing
 - Option B - additional options (bitwise).
 Administrative purposes keep it to 0 - don't modify it unless you know exaclty what You are doing

 #Integration/Connection of various eHouse IP Controllers:
 - eHouse Ethernet: directly on LAN/WiFi Network.
-Do not require eHouse PRO server in LAN Network for continuous work of Domoticz - after complete auto-discovery of all controllers
+Do not require eHouse PRO server in LAN Network for continuous work of Oikomaticz - after complete auto-discovery of all controllers
 - eHouse WiFi: directly on WiFi/LAN Network.
-Do not require eHouse PRO server in LAN Network for continuous work of Domoticz - after complete auto-discovery of all controllers
+Do not require eHouse PRO server in LAN Network for continuous work of Oikomaticz - after complete auto-discovery of all controllers
 - eHouse PRO: directly on WiFi/LAN Network.

 #Integration of various eHouse NON IP Controllers (VIA eHouse PRO Server & Communication gateways):
 - eHouse RS-485: must work under Main Host Supervision: CommManager, LevelManager, eHouse.Exe or eHousePRO.
-Require eHouse PRO server (or other host) for continuous work for integration with Domoticz
+Require eHouse PRO server (or other host) for continuous work for integration with Oikomaticz
 - eHouse Aura: Thermostats must work under Main Host Supervision: eHousePRO connected thru USB->AURA-485 gateway.
-Require eHouse PRO server for continuous work for integration with Domoticz
+Require eHouse PRO server for continuous work for integration with Oikomaticz
 - eHouse CAN/RF: currently not implemented (future) must work under Main Host Supervision: eHousePRO.
-Require eHouse PRO server (or other host) for continuous work for integration with Domoticz
+Require eHouse PRO server (or other host) for continuous work for integration with Oikomaticz
 - eHouse RFID: currently not implemented (future) must work under Main Host Supervision: eHousePRO.
-Require eHouse PRO server (or other host) for continuous work for integration with Domoticz
+Require eHouse PRO server (or other host) for continuous work for integration with Oikomaticz
 - eHouse BMS: other systems integrated with eHouse (future)

 #eHouse Ethernet controllers are large  ( more than 50 intelligent points) microcontroller based units wchich can work standalone/autonomic after remote configuration via Windows application "eHouseWiFi.exe":